 In an ironic twist, the influx of digital B2C marketing campaigns has inundated consumer phones and screens to the point that certain analog and face-to-face marketing techniques are more effective than ever–as long as they are intermingled with digital calls to action.

 For instance, the primary content for years has been text.
 However, truly successful marketing professionals have long adopted the practice of using multimedia to deliver a variety of branding and product messages to consumers who process information differently.
-Similarly, in-person-digital marketing seeks to connect with customers via the proverbial handshake while also accompanying them home or to the office via a phone app or call to action.
+Similarly, in-person-digital marketing seeks to connect with customers via the proverbial handshake while accompanying them home or to the office via a phone app or call to action.

 Top 10 B2C statistics

-Video streaming is replacing network television, but commercials are still the ideal way for companies to reach customers.
+Video streaming is replacing network television, but commercials are still ideal for companies to reach customers.
 In fact, 70 percent of customers stated that commercials on television or video streaming are the primary influencing factor regarding how a potential customer views a company.

 2. Generation Z: the digital generation